Take Five: World markets themes - Losing interest

 Three years after voting to quit the European Union, it remains unclear whether the UK can secure a transition deal by the Oct.
 31 Brexit deadline, or whether uncertainty, which has dragged on the economy, will be further prolonged.

-Dire UK PMIs:
+(Graphic: Dire UK PMIs -

 (Reporting by Helen Reid, Dhara Ranasinghe and Olga Cotaga in London, Jennifer Ablan in New York and Vidya Ranganathan in Singapore; compiled by Marc Jones; Editing by Toby Chopra)